-The good news is that all three of these banks have already hinted that these trends are on the mend.At a recent industry conference, Bank of America CEO Brian Moynihan said that he feels good about trading revenue.
-He predicted a mid-single-digit, year-over-year revenue gain.
+The good news is that all three of these banks have already hinted that these trends are on the mend.At a recent industry conference, Bank of America CEO Brian Moynihan said

 The head of JPMorgan Chase's investment bank, Daniel Pinto, echoed this sentiment, saying that its trading revenue should climb by the mid-teens.
 And Citigroup's CEO Michael Corbat followed suit, forecasting a slight uptick.